-- Others: There are other digital assistance devices, but they aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
+- Others: Other digital assistance devices aren’t focused on search (notably Microsoft Cortana and Samsung Bixby).
 There is no way (currently) to optimize for those ecosystems.
 However, we felt they were still worth a mention.

 Step 2 – Get Your Local Business Listed Online (if you are a local business)

 After selecting your desired voice search ecosystem, it’s time to get your local business listed online.
 Smartphones and other intelligent devices show business listings before traditional organic search results.
 That means that if your business listing is nonexistent or outdated, you won’t show up in the first results for searches on those types of devices.

 Don’t just add your business to one search engine’s ecosystem, either.
 Instead of focusing on Google alone, make sure you upload accurate information regarding your business to places like Bing.
-If you don’t want to do all this yourself, you can either hire one of our SEO professionals or use an external tool to help reduce your time spent (like Synup).
+If you don’t want to do all this yourself, you can hire one of our SEO professionals or use an external tool to help reduce your time spent (like Synup).

 Step 3 – Get Your Conventional SEO as Optimized as Possible

 Here are the areas of conventional SEO we recommend you focus on:

 - Quality Content: Content is still the king of the SEO world.
-Always make sure you create authoritative, factual, high-quality content that provides your site visitors with the type of information they’re looking for.
+Always ensure you create authoritative, factual, high-quality content that provides your site visitors with the type of information they’re looking for.

 - Optimize Meta Titles and Descriptions: Always make sure you set relevant and custom meta titles and descriptions for every page and post on your website.
-Remember, these are the first things your customers will see whenever they search for your business online.
+Remember, these are the first things your customers will see when searching for your business online.
 That’s right.
 First impressions still matter on the internet.

 - Page Load Speed: People have concise attention spans these days.
-So, naturally, the faster any given page on your site loads, the less likely you are to lose a potential customer!
+So, naturally, the faster any page on your site loads, the less likely you will lose a potential customer!